ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 ---
 layout: post
-title: "Chapter 2: Smooth Refraction Approximation Layered Model"
+title: "Chapter 2: Smooth Refraction Approximation Layered Model (SRAL)"
 comments: true
 ---

 This is the second chapter of the the blog post [A Journey to the World of Layered Surface Materials](a-journey-to-the-world-of-layered-surface-materials.html).
-Here I explain my approach to the layered surface material as an alternative to the [layered model](https://www.cg.tuwien.ac.at/research/publications/2007/weidlich_2007_almfs/) by Andrea Weidlich and Alexander Wilkie from 2007.
+Here I present my approach to the layered surface material as an alternative to the [layered model](https://www.cg.tuwien.ac.at/research/publications/2007/weidlich_2007_almfs/) by Andrea Weidlich and Alexander Wilkie from 2007 (the WWL model).

+*This chapter contains: an overall explanation of my model (philosophy, differences from WWL, ...), its evaluation and sampling and, at the end, an analysis of the model behaviour...*

+## Overall Model Description

-At first sight, my layered model doesn't differ very much from the WW model, but it contains important improvements, which solve some (critical) problems of the previous model.
-The main *(philosophical)* differences are using the (main) geometrical normal rather than the reflection micro-facet's one for computing refraction directions and a more rigorous formulation of the model.
-Besides that:
+At first sight, my layered model doesn't differ very much from the WWL model, but it contains *incremental/important* improvements, which solve *some/critical?/various/several* problems of the previous model and offers a rigorous formulation of the model consistent with radiometry*/(BSDF)* framework and Monte Carlo theory.
+Namely, the changes are:

-- (Fresnel-based geometric-normal refraction: Proper smooth surface refraction rather than some ad-hoc single-path rough surface refraction.
-Better approximation?
-Needs comparison!)
+- For refraction it uses **geometric normal** instead of micro-facet's one for better approximation.
-- Adds the missing solid angle (de-)compression compensation in both evaluation and sampling -- solves energy conservation problem and incorrect sampling PDF leading to a biased Monte-Carlo estimator.
+- Adds the missing compensation of **solid angle (de-)compression** effects in both evaluation and sampling -- this solves the energy conservation problem and incorrect sampling PDF leading to a biased Monte-Carlo estimator.
-- Improves/optimizes the sampling routine
+- **Improves/optimizes the sampling routine**.
-- ...

-...comparison of the behaviour with path-traced reference renderings...

-## Overall model description

-If it's brief, merge with the introduction...or, if it makes sense, move to evaluation.

-Explain the motivation behind it? (still single-ray/path approximation, but smooth surface refraction -- better justification --> more physically based approximation?).

-- Formula -- a sum of two components: $f_{s} = f_{s1} + f_{s2}$
-  -  Name the basic (micro-facet) models (parameters) somehow?
+Formally, I denote the layers [BSDFs](https://en.wikipedia.org/wiki/Bidirectional_scattering_distribution_function) $f_{s1}$ and $f_{s2}$ (1 -- outer, 2 -- inner) consistently with the original paper.
+The resulting BSDF $f_{s}$ is then a sum of two components representing the contributions of the respective layers $f_{s1}^{\ast}$ and $f_{s2}^{\ast}$:

+$$
+f_{s} = f_{s1}^{\ast} + f_{s2}^{\ast}
+$$

+## Geometrical normal

+The new model still assumes single-point simplifications of both refraction and sampling from the original model, as well as non-scattering medium between layers.
+However, unlike the WWL model, it doesn't make any assumption about the relative size of micro-facets and layers, which justifies using a single micro-facet during the whole evaluation and sampling process.
+The difference of my model is that for computing refraction directions it uses the *(main)* **geometrical normal** rather than the reflection-defined micro-facet's one.
+It is *worth noting/important to understand* that the new model still estimates the sub-surface light transport with just one light path and a single scattering event, but the used directions define a path, which is more likely the one through which it flows *the peak amount of energy*.
+This makes it a better representative/estimate of the actual total (single-scattered) energy transferred via all refracted paths. *(Comparisons needed!)*

+It is also necessary to keep in mind that both models neglect the energy which is reflected from the outer layer back into the medium (multiple scattering). *WWL model uses some kind of compensation!...*

+[?Image? refraction direction, peak energy path, neglected energy]

 ## Evaluation